 If there was a graduation day for me, then it was the 11th of July, 1975… the day I stood in line for three hours, with parental approval, to see JAWS on it’s opening day.
 The single most frightening film I’ve ever seen; no movie, before or since, has had such a profound impact on me.
 So deeply was I affected that, even today, more than thirty years later, I still can’t stand the thought of swimming in the ocean… something I once loved to do.

 Well, that was a lot of years ago, and yet my love of the genre continues to grow.
 And like anyone who has a hobby or pastime they are passionate about, I wonder where the next generation will come from, and who will nurture their love of all that’s scary.

-  While there’s not much I can do to substitute for my older sisters, there’s much that we, as horror fans, collectors, and vendors, can do.
+While there’s not much I can do to substitute for my older sisters, and in many ways I doubt that would be advisable, there’s much that we, as horror fans, collectors, and vendors, can do.
 We can, in some small way, be Forry.

 If you have a child who is interested in monster movies, encourage that interest.
 Get them age-appropriate Horror and Sci-Fi films to watch, and watch them together.
 Show them the classics, and explain just why they are ‘classic’.
 Help them to find appropriate books to read, and feed their interest in both Horror and reading.

 We do have some handicaps to overcome that did not exist in the ‘50’s and ‘60’s.
 One, the availability of cheap monster toys and models to fuel young imaginations.
 Even adjusted for inflation, the $1.49 that an Aurora Monster kit cost in the late ‘60’s doesn’t begin to approach the price of a modern, high-tech resin kit.

 Also, the genre as a whole has become less kid-friendly.
 Now, I’m certainly not arguing that every horror film should be PG, but I think the interests of all are served with the occasional MONSTER SQUAD or MUMMY.